goliatone/wee-things-workshop/tutorials/x-dh11-deepsleep/README.md

 #### Deep Sleep

+We want to run this project out of a battery.
+To preserve some battery life we will try to minimize power consumption by reading sensor data every minute and putting our sensor to sleep between readings.

 To be able to use the deep-sleep feature, we need to connect the RST pin to the D0 pin.

 ![deep-sleep](https://raw.githubusercontent.com/goliatone/wee-things-workshop/master/images/nodemcu-deepsleep-001.png)